 Starting Gates

 Horses racing on the flat are loaded into starting stalls to ensure fairness.
-When gates were first introduced to racing, it proved fatal when horses reared up and over in the stalls, so engineers got to work solving the problem of making gates safer.
+When gates were first introduced to racing, it proved fatal when horses reared up and over in the stalls, so engineers solved the problem of making gates safer.

-There are lots of different gate manufacturers around nowadays, but Steriline is a particularly popular brand thanks to its pioneering safety technology.
+There are many different gate manufacturers around nowadays, but Steriline is a particularly popular brand thanks to its pioneering safety technology.
 It’s engineered starting gates with an entry point of 135 degrees, the widest in the world.
-This wide entry feels less intimidating for nervous loaders and helps to massively reduce injuries when loading.
+This wide entry feels less intimidating for nervous loaders and helps to reduce injuries when loading massively.

-The engineering doesn’t stop once a horse is inside the gates, though.
-Each stall is lined with padding that’s extensively tested at Bridgestone Labs and found to be three times as effective at absorbing impact than previous gates.
+The engineering doesn’t stop once a horse is inside the gates.
+Each stall is lined with padding that’s extensively tested at Bridgestone Labs and found three times more effective at absorbing impact than previous gates.
 This means that if horses do happen to get a knock in the gates, they’re far less likely to be injured.

-Finally, the problem of horses rearing up and over only to get stuck has been solved with a simple safety release handle.
+Finally, a simple safety release handle has solved the problem of horses rearing up and over, only to get stuck.
 Suitable for both back and front gates, they ensure that no horse ever needs to get stuck again, preventing injury for all humans and equines involved.

 Rider Safety Tracker